marmelab/EventDrops/docs/configuration.md

 });
 ```

+### verticalGrid

+_Default: `false`_

+Display vertical grid lines.
+Height of line is equal to number of lines times height of line.

+### tickPadding

+_Default: 6_

+Same as D3 .tickPadding(), allows to set the padding of the tick.
+This is the y offset of the label for the axis.

 ## zoom

 This section is related to `zoom` (and pan) behavior.
 If you want to disable interactivity on your chart, just set this parameter to `false`.